Odiprecious20/alx-system_engineering-devops/0x00-shell_basics/README.md

-moving file from one directory to another directory
+deleting file in a directory